algermissen/hawkc/README.md

 need to link to your own projects to include hawkc.
 Dynamic linking is not provided at this point.

-The build creates a command line utility _iron_ in the iron directory.
+The build creates a command line utility _hawk_ in the hawk directory.

-This can be used to seal or unseal arbitrary input.
-Have a look at the sources in iron/iron.c to see how to use the hawkc library.
+This can be used to generate Authorization header values, for example for use with curl.
+Have a look at the sources in hawk/hawk.c to see how to use the hawkc library.

 After the build, you should run the tests using